Graduate Subsidized Health Insurance (GSHIP) Q&A

 Q2.
-Who is eligible to participate in the SHIBP?
+Who is eligible to participate in the GSHIP?

 A2.
-Full-time graduate TAs, full-time graduate RAs, or graduate students with a full-time TA/RA combination appointment are eligible to receive the health insurance subsidy.
+Full-time graduate TAs, RAs, GRs and Gts, or graduate students with a full-time combination of those appointments may be eligible to receive the health insurance subsidy.
 Check with your department to verify eligibility and the availability of funding.

 Q3.
-What are the requirements for qualifying for the SHIBP?
+What are the requirements for qualifying for the GSHIP?

 A3.
-The health insurance requirements match the graduate student tuition benefit plan (TBP) requirements for a full or 100% tuition benefit: (a) be a matriculated graduate student, (b) receive at least $7000 (2015-16 levels) in University funding for each semester, (c) be registered for at least nine credit hours (but no more than 16); and (d) be in good standing (cumulative GPA of 3.0, Law School, 2.0).
-The semester assignment must be 100% TA or 100% RA or 100% TA/RA mix.
+The health insurance requirements match the graduate student tuition benefit plan (TBP) requirements for a full or 100% tuition benefit: (a) be a matriculated graduate student, (b) receive the minimum required support for 100% tuition benefit each semester, (c) be registered for at least nine credit hours (but no more than 16); and (d) be in good standing (cumulative GPA of 3.0, Law School, 2.5).
+The semester assignment must be 100% TA, RA, GR, GT or 100% mix of those categories.
 Tuition benefit time limits also apply to the health insurance benefit.